Skip to main content

 Summary

-The moment of inertia is a physical variable that results from the Earth’s gravitational force.
+The moment of inertia is a physical variable.
 It results when mass points rotate about an axis and has to be overcome to achieve an increase in the angular speed.
 According to Newton’s 1st law of motion, bodies “want” to remain at rest – which results in practice from the mass of a body – which consequently also means a corresponding weight has to be moved.
 A simplified calculation of the moment of inertia is the product of the mass times the radius of the rotor arm.

 Do you have any questions?